Cookies on this website

 Jack Flower

-I am a second year DPhil Cancer Science student working within the Department of Oncology and affiliated with the Nuffield Department of Surgical Sciences.
-As a member of Professor Simon Buczacki's Tumour Evolution and Cell Identity research group, my work explores the tumour immune-microenvironment in Colon Cancer and the factors influencing tumour immunogenicity irrespective of mutational load.
-Currently I am employing R-programming to analyse TCGA-data, with the eventual goal of performing CRISPR gene-editing of patient-derived organoids and co-culturing with autologous T-cells.
+I am a Postdoctoral Scientist working both within the Department of Oncology and Nuffield Department of Surgical Sciences.
+As a member of Professor Simon Buczacki's Tumour Evolution and Cell Identity research group, my work explores stem cell signatures of mutational order in Colorectal Cancer (CRC) and routinely employ primary human colonic organoid models alongside CRISPR/Cas9-mediated genetic knockouts.